Danny213123/cps842-assignment-1/README.md

 - `--input`: the input file containing the information to be processed.
 - `--output`: the output location for the output information
 - `--stopwords`: boolean input, whether or not to prune stop words
-- `--stopwords_file`: file of common words that will be pruned during the tokenization process
+- `--stopwords-file`: file of common words that will be pruned during the tokenization process
 - `--stemming`: boolean input, whether or not to employ PorterStemming algorithm during the tokenization process

 ### File Input